Sche7/try-rust-python/README.md

 # Rust and Python

-## Introduction
+This repository contains various (sometimes random) functionalities implemented in both Rust and Python that I personally use for performance comparisons.

 I mainly created this repository to try out Rust and how to use the implemented Rust functionalities in Python.
-Rust can provide a significant performance boost, especially in terms of speed, which makes it an interesting solution for optimization of Python-based projects.
+Rust can provide a significant performance boost, especially in terms of speed, which makes it an interesting approach when looking into optimizing Python-based projects.